 Do I have to fast to do keto?

-Will I lose muscle while fasting?
+Will I lose muscle while combining keto and fasting?

 Summary